 Gratitude Meditation before Bed

 Go through today’s events and recall at least three instances where you felt gratitude.
 It can be something as simple as admiring the beautiful weather or savouring your morning coffee.
 If you want to take it a step further, write them down in a journal; when you are having a rough day, you’ll be amazed how reading these past gratitude moments will make your day brighter.
-If you’re not a fan of journaling, there is an app well suited for practicing gratitude, called, you guessed it, “Gratitude”.
-One of its main objectives is to help you get a better sleep with more focus and clarity.

 What’s your favourite tip for having a good night’s sleep?
 We’d love to hear from you and for you to share in the comments below!